Preparing for Your Visit (FAQ)

 A.

-- We may decide to close temporarily in response to worsening weather and other conditions in the vicinity of our facilities, or in the event of train service suspension (including planned service suspension).
-When a decision is made to temporarily close the facility, it will be announced on the Center’s website and Instagram.
+• The museum may close in response to severe weather and other conditions in the vicinity of museum facilities, or in the event of train service suspension.
+When a decision is made to temporarily close the museum, it will be announced on the center’s website and Instagram.

-- The Center may decide to close the museum immediately due to unavoidable circumstances.
-In such a case, you will be asked to leave the Center even if you are still viewing the exhibit.
+• The museum may close unexpectedly due to unavoidable circumstances.
+In this case, you will be asked to leave the center immediately, even if you are still viewing an exhibit.

-- In the event that a disaster is predicted to occur on the day of your reservation, please consider canceling or postponing your visit for your own safety.
+• In the event that a severe weather event or related disaster is predicted to occur on the day of your reservation, please consider canceling or postponing your visit for your own safety.

 High school students and younger are free of charge regardless of whether they are a group or an individual.
 Please see “Ticket information” for details.